 Mobile phones can also be recycled the Monash Civic Centre (293 Springvale Road, Glen Waverley) or through Mobile Muster (search for your nearest drop-off point).

 Household batteries can also be dropped off free of charge at the Monash Civic Centre and Oakleigh Service Centre.

 Still unsure what you can and can’t recycle?
 Use Planet Ark’s Recycling Near You guide to learn more.

-Food scraps make up about half of the household waste sent to landfill.
-Composting is easy to do and prevents the wasteful transport of food scraps to landfill where they produce harmful greenhouse gases.
+Food scraps make up about 40% of the household waste.
+Composting is easy to do, prevents the wasteful transport of food scraps to landfill and creates a great soil for your garden.

 Composting has never been easier for Monash residents, who can now buy a discounted compost bin, worm farm or Bokashi bin through a Council rebate.

 Please visit Compost Community to order your discounted products online.
 More information: Composting.